-Within the motor milestones exist two forms of motor development: gross motor development and fine motor development.
+There are two forms of motor development within the motor milestones: gross motor development and fine motor development.
 These two areas of motor development allow an infant to progress from being helpless and completely dependent to being an independently mobile child.
 In Child Development (2002), the first volume in the Macmillan Psychology Reference Series, author Joan Ziegler Delahunt explains the difference, while John W. Santrock (2011) summarizes important motor milestones from birth to age twelve in his book with the same title:

 Gross motor development

-Gross motor development involves skills that require the coordination of the large muscle groups of the body, such as the arms, legs, and trunk.
-Examples of gross motor skills include sitting, walking, rolling, standing, and much more.
+Gross motor development involves skills that require the coordination of the body’s large muscle groups, such as the arms, legs, and trunk.
+Examples of gross motor skills include sitting, walking, rolling, standing, and more.
 The infant’s gross motor activity is developed from movements that began while in the womb and from the maturation of reflex behavior.
-With experience, the infant slowly learns head control, then torso or trunk control, and then is rolling, sitting, and eventually walking.
+With experience, the infant slowly learns head control, then torso or trunk control, and then rolling, sitting, and eventually walking.
 The first year of a baby’s life is filled with major motor milestones that are mastered quickly when compared to the motor milestone achievements of the rest of the baby’s development.

-During middle and late childhood, children’s motor development becomes much smoother and more coordinated than it was in early childhood.
-For example, only one child in a thousand can hit a tennis ball over the net at the age of 3, yet by the age of 10 or 11 most children can learn to play the sport.
+- During middle and late childhood, children’s motor development becomes much smoother and more coordinated than in early childhood.
+For example, only one child in a thousand can hit a tennis ball over the net at the age of 3, yet by the age of 10 or 11, most children can learn to play the sport.
 Running, climbing, skipping rope, swimming, bicycle riding, and skating are just a few of the many physical skills elementary school children can master.

 Fine motor development

-As children get older, their fine motor skills improve.
-At 3 years of age, children have had the ability to pick up the tiniest objects between their thumb and forefinger for some time, but they are still somewhat clumsy at it.
+- As children get older, their fine motor skills improve.
+At 3 years of age, children can pick up the tiniest objects between their thumb and forefinger for some time, but they are still somewhat clumsy at it.
 Three-year-olds can build surprisingly high block towers, each block placed with intense concentration but often not in a completely straight line.
 When 3-year-olds play with a form board or a simple puzzle, they are rather rough in placing the pieces.
 When they try to position a piece in a hole, they often try to force the piece or pat it vigorously.